Danack/RfcCodex/multiple_return_type.md

 }
 ```

-It might be nicer to be able to write it as a mutliple return type without the docblock
+It might be nicer to be able to write it as a multiple return type without the docblock

 ```
 function strpos_multiple_return(string $haystack, string $needle): array{0: false, 1: null}|array{0: true, 1: int}